bhasling/bhasling.github.io/_teaching/2025-unit-testing.md

 [Presentation Slides Here](https://github.com/PrincetonUniversity/software_testing)
 This was an introduction to software unit testing using python and pytest as examples.
+Presented at Princeton Wintersession.